PatSunter/credo/doc/examples/run-modify-systest-direct.rst

 Note that the SysTestSuite object definition was one of those we imported with the preceding *import* statement.

-.. seealso:: The :class:`uwa.systest.api.SysTestSuite` class in the API documentation.
+.. seealso:: The :class:`credo.systest.api.SysTestSuite` class in the API documentation.

 Adding system tests to the suite, and configuring them